 - One-third are engaged in child domestic work

-- One-third are daily manual laborers
+- One-quarter are daily manual laborers

 - Nearly 1,000 participants are girls with disabilities

 Given the extreme poverty of most Biruh Tesfa participants, even basic health care is usually out of their reach.
 Mentors provide the girls with vouchers for subsidized or free medical and HIV services at participating clinics.
 Mentors often accompany girls who are fearful about going to clinics alone.
 In addition, girls are provided with supplies to manage their menstruation.